healthappproject14/healthappproject14.github.io/_pages/mission-vision.md

 <br>
 <center>
 Following participation and as the program grows, students will be invited to join a discord community with other members.
 In this community, opportunities & resources to continue to build and strengthen portfolios will be provided.
-The vision is a community of teen developers, working together, making software for small/local businesses in their communities (paid & unpaid).
+The vision is a community of developers, working together, making software for small/local businesses in their communities (paid & unpaid).
 </center>
 <br>